 Unfortunately, this father-and-son farming team has encountered some tough times.
 Recently, their fields were hit by a fungal infection, and they need some working capital for the year.
-In June, 2017 facilitated a $1,378 through As Green As It Gets to support Jonny and Alberto.
-The loan will be used to replant the coffee died, as well as provide fungal sprays to prevent future infections.
-Moreover, Jonny and Alberto needs to purchase coffee from other farmers to keep up the sales of their existing business while fields.
+In June, 2017, Spartan Global facilitated a $1,378 through As Green As It Gets to support Jonny and Alberto.
+The loan will be used to replant coffee crops, as well as provide fungal sprays to prevent future infections.
+Moreover, Jonny and Alberto will use this loan to purchase coffee from nearby farmers to maintain the sales of their existing business while their own fields recover.

 Recent Loans With Kiva

-The second way in which Spartan Global provides microloans is through an online lending platfrom called Kiva.
+Spartan Global also provides microloans through Kiva, an online lending platfrom.
 You can learn more about how we work with Kiva here.
 In the 2016 - 2017 academic year, Spartan Global extended $1,225 worth in loans to over 70 entrepreneurs in 23 countries through Kiva alone.
 Featured below are some of our latest loans.